-Point-of-care research leader
+Point-of-care research lead

 Associate Professor Yusuf Ozgur Cakmak, Wearables, mHealth and non-contact systems.

-- Associate Professor Jeremiah Deng, Information Science
+- Associate Professor Jeremiah Deng (Information Sciences, Dunedin)

 - Senior Lecturer Mei Peng (Senior Lecturer, Dept of Food Science, Dunedin)

-- Associate Professor Shieak Tzeng, Department of Surgery and Anaesthesia (Wellington)
+- Associate Professor Shieak Tzeng (Department of Surgery and Anaesthesia, Wellington)

-- A/Prof. Teresa Schuhmann – Maastricht University
+- A/Prof. Teresa Schuhmann (Maastricht University, Netherlands)

 Yang AHX, Khwaounjoo P, Cakmak YO.
 Directional effects of whole-body spinning and visual flow in virtual reality on vagal neuromodulation.
 J Vestib Res.
 2021 May 12. doi: 10.3233/VES-201574.
 Epub ahead of print.
 PMID: 34024797.